Country Report for Taiwan

 Current legality of corporal punishment

 Corporal punishment is lawful in the home.
+Article 1085 of the Civil Code amended in 2021 states: “parents may, within the limit of necessity, inflict punishment upon their children”.
 The Child and Youth Welfare and Rights Protection Act 2012 (amended 2015) protects children from “physical and mental mistreatment” (art.
 49) but does not prohibit all corporal punishment.
-Neither the Family Education Law 2011 nor the Social Education Law 2011 prohibits corporal punishment.

 Taiwan adopted the Implementation Act of the Convention on the Rights of the Child in 2014 and in 2016 published its initial report on the implementation of the UN Convention on the Rights of the Child, inviting an International Review Committee to review it.
 The initial report stated that corporal punishment was prohibited in schools and in penal institutions but gave no details on prohibiting legislation for penal institutions.
 The International Review Committee published concluding observations on Taiwan’s initial report in November 2017.
 The Committee welcomed the progress made by Taiwan on corporal punishment but recommended that the prohibition is extended to the family setting.
 It further recommended that the Government conduct awareness-raising and educational campaigns on the issue, including information on positive discipline, that it effectively implement the ban in schools and take measures to increase reporting of suspected incidents of violence.